DUNE-DAQ/proto-spack/README.md

 # proto-spack

-Warning: None of the external packages (besides cmake) will work with a vanilla installation of the gcc8.2.0.
+Warning [from Patricia]: None of the external packages (besides cmake) will work with a vanilla installation of gcc 8.2.0.
 It is mandatory that this compiler is built linking it against a binutils installation first
 NOTE: The packages provided by spack (builtin) are included in this repository in the so called builtin-spack-packages

 ## Setup of the build machine